isl-org/OpenBot/open-code/README.md

 The `OpenBot Playground` starts with homepage that contains following component:

-- [Header](#header) : contains the following two sections, change theme and signIn user
+- [Header](#header) : Header contains the following two sections, change theme and sign-in user.
-- [Carousel](#Carousal): Explains how the Playground works
+- [Carousel](#Carousal):Carousal's Content Explains how the Playground works.
-- [Project Section](#project-section) : List of Projects and Create new Project button
+- [Project Section](#project-section) :Project section contains List of Projects and Create new Project button.

-### PlayGround Page
+### Playground Page

-The `PlayGround` page is a key feature of the `OpenBot Playground` platform that provides a variety of coding blocks for users to create different types of functionality, such as Control, Loops, Movement, Operators, Sensors, and many more.
+The `Playground` page is a key feature of the `OpenBot Playground` platform that provides a variety of coding blocks for users to create different types of functionality, such as Control, Loops, Movement, Operators, Sensors, and many more.

-- [Header](#header) : Contains project name, help centre, change theme and signIn user section.
+- [Header](#header) : Header contains project name, help centre, change theme and signIn user section.
 - [Workspace](#workSpace): Space where users can drag and drop the coding blocks to generate their code, which can be converted into both JavaScript and Python.
-- [Playground Bottom Bar](#Playground-Bottom-Bar) : Contain buttons to generate code ,upload in drive, zoom in and out , undo, redo.
+- [Playground Bottom Bar](#Playground-Bottom-Bar) : Bottom bar Contains buttons to generate code ,upload project in drive, zoom in and out blocks , undo and redo changes in workspace.

 ### Header

-The header of the `home ` screen has the `OpenCode` logo in the left section.
+The header of the `Openbot-Playground` website has it's logo in the top left section.
 The right side of the header have two buttons.

 - #### Change theme